Dentures Supported By Implants

 What’s The Difference Between Implant-Supported Dentures And Traditional Dentures?

-A traditional lower denture is seated on top of the gums, where it gains stability only by fit and suction.
-In theory, when the acrylic arch fits over the gums and bony ridge of the lower mandible, it should naturally stay put.
+A traditional lower denture is seated on top of the gums, gaining stability only by fit and suction.
+Theoretically, when the acrylic arch fits over the gums and bony ridge of the lower mandible, it should naturally stay put.
 This rarely happens; it often slips or slides out.

 With traditional dentures, there may be a lack of nutrition because you may have trouble eating certain foods and chewing properly with the false teeth.
-We find from talking with our patients that they frequently become isolated as they are too embarrassed to leave the house.
+We find from talking with our patients that they frequently become isolated and are too embarrassed to leave the house.
 They rarely smile.
 Traditional lower dentures are very unstable and known for slipping out of place and even falling completely out when a person is speaking or eating.
-You may be embarassed.
-Understandably, people with traditional lower dentures often do not comply with recommended wear because they are very uncomfortable.
+You may be embarrassed.
+Understandably, people with traditional lower dentures often do not comply with recommended wear because they are uncomfortable.
 These same people suffer ongoing bone deterioration related to the lack of stimulation provided by the denture.
-With implant supported dentures, you can feel very comfortable with your teeth and enjoy going out to dinner with friends.
+With implant-supported dentures, you can feel comfortable with your teeth and enjoy going to dinner with friends.

 Benefits Of Implant-Supported Dentures

-• Bone preservation provided by ongoing stimulation through
+- Bone preservation is provided by ongoing stimulation through implant posts

-• The integrity of the facial structure is supported by continuous
+- The integrity of the facial structure is supported by continuous bone regeneration

 Risks of Implant-Supported Dentures

 Implant-supported dentures can provide many patients with an effective solution for tooth loss.
 However, as with any dental procedure, there are risks you need to be aware of.
-Having a keen understanding of these risks is critical to the success of the procedure.
+Having a keen understanding of these risks is critical to the procedure's success.

 These risks include the following:

-• Surgical risks - In order for the implants to be inserted into your mouth, you will have to have oral surgery.
+- Surgical risks - To insert the implants into your mouth, you must have oral surgery.
 Complications with this procedure are rare, but they can still occur.

-• Implant failure - Dental implants generally have a high success rate.
-However, there is a small chance that the implant fails to integrate into your mouth.
-When an implant is inserted into a patient’s mouth, it must fuse with the bone.
-This process is called osseointegration.
-There are factors that can contribute to implant failure, such as poor bone quality, smoking, and certain health conditions.
+- Implant failure - Dental implants generally have a high success rate.
+However, there is a slight chance the implant fails to integrate into your mouth.
+An implant must fuse with the bone when inserted into a patient's mouth, which is called osseointegration.
+Some factors can contribute to implant failure, such as poor bone quality, smoking, and certain health conditions.

-• Bone loss - In rare cases, bone loss may occur around your dental implants.
-This is a condition called peri-implantitis, which can cause gum inflammation, infection, and bone loss.
-It is critical that patients practice good oral health care at home to prevent peri-implantitis.
+- Bone loss - In rare cases, bone loss may occur around your dental implants.
+This condition, peri-implantitis, can cause gum inflammation, infection, and bone loss.
+Patients must practice good oral health care at home to prevent peri-implantitis.

-• Complications with your sinuses - If you have implants installed in your upper jaw, your sinus cavity may be at risk.
+- Complications with sinuses- If implants are installed in your upper jaw, your sinus cavity may be at risk.

-Although these risks do require careful consideration, implant-supported dentures are effective in helping people restore functions to their mouths.
-It is important to be transparent about your medical history during your appointment with Dr. Slepchik.
+Although these risks require careful consideration, implant-supported dentures are effective in helping people restore functions to their mouths.
+Being transparent about your medical history during your appointment with Dr. Slepchik is essential.
 Alternatively, if you are not a suitable candidate for implant-supported dentures, Dr. Slepchik can offer you other options.

 Implant Supported Partial Dentures

-Implant supported partial dentures is a reasonably affordable option for patients wearing partial dentures to improve their quality of life and ability to chew.
-2 implants are necessary (1 on each side of the mouth).
+Implant-supported partial dentures are a reasonably affordable option for patients wearing partial dentures to improve their quality of life and ability to chew.
+Two implants are necessary (one on each side of the mouth).
 Once the implants are healed following your surgery, Dr. Slepchik uses the Novaloc system to attach your partial denture to the implants.
-An insert on the undersurface of the partial denture is used to snap into the Novaloc which is attached to each implant.
+An insert on the undersurface of the partial denture is used to snap into the Novaloc, which is attached to each implant.

-There are no clasps necessary.
-(Clasps are metal bars that wrap round natural teeth with regular partial dentures.)
+No clasps are necessary (clasps are metal bars that wrap around natural teeth with regular partial dentures).
 Your partial denture is removed twice daily for cleaning purposes.

 Implant Supported Before & After